reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/inventory/c8y_inventory_find.md

 Get a list of managed objects

-$ echo "myname" | c8y inventory find --queryTemplate "name eq '*%s*'" Find managed objects which include myname in their names. query=$filter=name eq '*myname*'
+$ echo "myname" | c8y inventory find --queryTemplate "name eq '*%s*'" Find managed objects which include myname in their names.

 $ echo "name eq 'name'" | c8y inventory find --queryTemplate 'not(%s)'
 Invert a given query received via piped input (stdin) by using a template